About the Yucatan

 Yucatán History– The Yucatán Peninsula has captivated travelers since the early Spanish explorations.
 Explorers and conquistadores met with more resistance there than in almost any other part of the New World, and this rebellious spirit continued for centuries.

-Merida, the foremost city of Yucatán and is its capital, has a marvelous eccentricity about it.
-Merida is often referred to as “la cuidad blanca” or “white city”…
+Merida, is the capital and the foremost city of Yucatán .
+This marvelous eccentric city is often referred to as “la cuidad blanca” or “white city”.

-Valladolid rests almost in the center of the Yucatán Peninsula.
-It is a colonial town with a population of about 70,000.
-The elegant colonial walls of Valladolid have seen much in their long history…
+Valladolid is a colonial town, with a population of about 55,000, that rests almost in the center of the Yucatán Peninsula.
+The elegant colonial walls of Valladolid have seen much in their long history.

-Xocen, located in the milpa area of the Mexican State of Yucatán, is situated 12 kilometers southeast of Valladolid and about 200 miles southwest of Cancún.
-Xocen is a very ancient town.
-When the Spanish arrived it figured among the 36 towns of the Province of Cupul…
+Xocen, is a very ancient town located in the milpa area of the Mexican State of Yucatán, which is situated 12 kilometers southeast of Valladolid and about 200 miles southwest of Cancún.
+When the Spanish arrived, the inhabitants fought hard against the conquistadors.